- Search The Registry

-*On this date in 2007 the first African American professional head football coach qualified for the NFL’s Super Bowl.
+*On this date in 2007 the first Black professional head football coach qualified for the NFL’s Super Bowl.

 There's been some progress over the last two decades and it took an active hand by former commissioner Paul Tagliabue to move it along.